Lenox Avenue

-Lenox Avenue - also named Malcolm X Boulevard; both names are officially recognized - is the primary north–south route through Harlem in the upper portion of the New York City borough of Manhattan.
-This two-way street runs from Farmers' Gate at Central Park North (110th Street) to 147th Street.
+Lenox Avenue or Malcolm X Boulevard (both names are officially recognized) is the primary north–south route through Harlem in the upper portion of Manhattan in New York City, New York, United States.
+The two-way street runs from Farmers' Gate at Central Park North (110th Street) to 147th Street.
 Its traffic is figuratively described as "Harlem's heartbeat" by Langston Hughes in his poem Juke Box Love Song.

 From 119th Street to 123rd Street, Lenox Avenue is part of the Mount Morris Park Historic District, designated by the New York City Landmarks Preservation Commission in 1971.

 History

 Originally a part of Sixth Avenue, the segment north of Central Park was renamed in late 1887 for philanthropist James Lenox.
 In 1987, it was co-named Malcolm X Boulevard, in honor of the slain civil rights leader.